Gearing up for the Xbox Series X, Microsoft has stopped making the Xbox One X - Local News 8

 The Xbox One X, released in November 2017, was designed to run games with 4K resolution, and was billed as a high-end version of 2013’s Xbox One.

 Still, it could not turn Xbox sales around, and Microsoft’s flagship product still falls behind Nintendo’s Switch and Sony’s PlayStation 4 — the other major consoles of the generation.
-Xbox doesn’t release the number of units sold per device.
+Xbox doesn’t release the number of units sold per device, though Microsoft told CNN that the decision to halt the Xbox One X was not related to sales.

-And now, as the new Xbox Series X approaches its Holiday 2020 release, Microsoft is finally pulling the plug.
+Some industry experts believe the decision relates to the Holiday 2020 release of the Xbox Series X.

 “With the new devices and services coming out, this seems more like an effort to reduce the number of [consoles] in the market and avoid consumer confusion,” Joost van Dreunen, founder of video game investment firm New Breukelen, told CNN.